Congenital Hypothyroidism in Children

 What is congenital hypothyroidism?

-Hypothyroidism is when the thyroid gland does not make enough thyroid hormone.
+When the thyroid gland does not make enough thyroid hormone it is called hypothyroidism.
 Congenital hypothyroidism is when the disorder is present in a baby at birth.
 If not treated, it can lead to serious health problems.
 The thyroid is a gland.
-It’s located in the neck, just below the voicebox.
+It’s located in the neck, just below the voice box.
 The thyroid gland makes thyroid hormone.
 This hormone helps control the metabolism.
 This is the rate at which every part of the body functions.
 Thyroid hormone keeps the metabolism at a healthy pace.
 This helps the brain, heart, muscles, and other organs work well.
 A normal metabolism also helps ensure a healthy temperature, heart rate, energy level, and growth rate.
 If a baby does not make enough thyroid hormone, it can cause serious problems such as mental disability, growth delays, or loss of hearing.

 What causes congenital hypothyroidism?